nikspandya/Product-Catalog/README.md

 - User can sort products by name, price and active status

-- user can filter/search products by product name
+- User can filter/search products by product name

 Note: All products price are reduce by 10% disccount if the time of the day is between 10:00 to 15:00